DannyQuintana/guessing-number-game/README.md

 # Guessing Number Game

 Welcome to the **Guessing Number Game**!
 This is a simple yet engaging number guessing game built using HTML, CSS, and JavaScript.
 Originally part of the [**The Complete JavaScript Course 2025: From Zero to Expert!**](https://www.udemy.com/course/the-complete-javascript-course/), this project has been enhanced with additional features and improvements beyond the original tutorial.
+Demo the project [**HERE**](https://dannyquintana.github.io/guessing-number-game/)

 ---